veikkos/chester/README.md

 ## What it does ##

 Chester does play several tested ROM-only, MBC1, MBC3 and MBC5 games.
 It also supports Game Boy Color games and in-game saving for battery backed cartridges.
-Its accurate CPU instruction implementation passes Blargg's CPU instruction tests.
+Its accurate CPU instruction implementation passes Blargg's CPU instruction tests including timing.

 ## What is it missing ##